How to calculate the total cost of ownership of a CMS

 - Development support, support for deployment, and testing

-For large-scale projects, infrastructure costs can easily surpass 50,000 USD per year.
+For large-scale projects, infrastructure costs can start at, and easily surpass, 50,000 USD per year.
 Imagine paying that just for running the infrastructure!

-With a headless CMS, the vendor takes care of everything, and the customer only chooses where they want to host their application.
+With a headless CMS, all of these elements are managed by the vendor, which leads to significant cost savings.
+The customer only chooses where they want to host their application.

 4. Initial Installation and Setup

-It can be costly and lengthy to install and set up a traditional CMS and run it in the Cloud, compared to a headless CMS that is a true Cloud service.
-TCO calculations should include the time it takes to manage the installation, system administrator costs, and developer costs.
+It can be costly and lengthy to install and set up a traditional CMS and run it in the cloud, compared to a truly cloud-native headless CMS.
+TCO calculations should include the time it takes to manage the installation, system administrator costs, and developer costs, and consider how these costs may evolve over time.

 5. 24/7 Support

 24/7 support is not typically included in the cost of a CMS license.
-Headless CMS vendors, such as Kentico Cloud, include 24/7 support in enterprise plans and customers only pay for an SLA on response time if requested.
-The support packages for traditional CMSs, such as Sitecore, Episerver, and Drupal, can start from 10,000 USD per year.
+Headless CMS vendors, such as Kontent.ai, include 24/7 support as part of their enterprise plans.
+Customers only pay for an SLA on response times, if requested.
+The support packages for traditional CMSs, such as Sitecore, Episerver, and Drupal, can start at, and quickly exceed, 10,000 USD per year.

-The anticipated enterprise costs of Kentico Cloud for a large manufacturing company can be more cost-effective than other CMSs, which offer license fees that start from 100,000 USD.
+The anticipated enterprise costs of Kontent.ai for a large organization can be more cost-effective than other CMSs, which offer license fees that start at 100,000 USD or more.

 TCO for the first year may look like the below if we assume the following: